 - Deadlifts (weighted, 3 sets of 8-12 reps)

 - Walking Lunges (bodyweight or weighted, 3 sets of 20 steps)

-- Side Lunges into curtsey lunges (bodyweight, 3 sets of 6 to 10 reps per leg)
+- Side Lunges into curtsey lunges (bodyweight, 3 sets of 6-10 reps per leg)

-Want to take your workout beyond 30 days?
-Claire Fountain’s book is available as a whole or in parts on her website.
-THE/THIRTY readers are welcome to use the code BYRDIE15 for 15% off through August 31, 2017.
+Want to take your workout beyond thirty days?
+Claire Fountain’s book is available as a whole or in parts on clairefountain.com.
+THE/THIRTY readers are welcome to use the code “BYRDIE15” for 15 percent off through August 31, 2017.